 Because these are so simple, not very much can go wrong!
 But here are some problems you may encounter:

-Why is my rectangle not lying flat?
+Why is my crochet rectangle not lying flat?

-If the rectangle is curling, there are 3 possibilities- tension, hook size, or corners.
-Your tension may be too tight, in which case, try a larger hook size.
-Check that your corners have the correct number of stitches in them.
-There are a lot of stitches in each corner, and they must also be separated by 2 ch, not just 1, like the rest of the clusters.
-If you leave out any of those corner sts, your rectangle will not lie flat.
+- Check that your corners have the correct number of stitches in them.
+There are a lot of stitches in each corner, and they must also be separated by 2 chains, not just 1, like the rest of the clusters.
+If you leave out any of those corner stitches, your rectangle will not lie flat.

-This could also be a tension problem, if you work loosely, it may cause a lopsided shape.
+This could also be a tension problem.
+If you work loosely, it may cause a lopsided shape.
 In this case, try a smaller crochet hook.

 Check your stitch count and symmetry.
-Each opposite side of the rectangle must have the same number of clusters- so the long sides may have 6 clusters each and the short sides 3 clusters each.
+Each opposite side of the rectangle must have the same number of clusters - so the long sides may have 6 clusters each and the short sides 3 clusters each.
 If they are not the same, your rectangle will not be neat.
 The number of clusters will increase each round, but the opposite sides must be the same after each round.
 Keep counting and checking!

 What Can I Make With Granny Rectangles?

-Absolutely anything which is based on a rectangle shape!
+With granny square rectangles, you can make absolutely anything which is based on a rectangle shape!

-- Clutch bag
+- Crochet bag patterns

-- Crochet Scarf
+- Crochet scarf patterns

-- Crochet Headband
+- Crochet headband patterns

 Granny Rectangles - In Conclusion